OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 Initially, there will be support for Rust, C, and C++.
 However, the levels of support will differ at first.
 Rust has rich language support from day one, with an open-source SDK that makes writing smart contracts in Rust as easy as possible.
 C and C++ are supported off the bat too, which will enable deploying existing contracts in those languages on-chain with minimal modifications.

 The Stylus SDK for Rust contains the smart contract development framework and language features most developers will need to use Stylus.
 The SDK also makes it possible to perform all of the EVM-specific functionalities that smart contract developers are used to.
-Check out the official [Stylus SDK](https://docs.arbitrum.io/) and [Rust crate](https://docs.arbitrum.io/).
+Check out the [Rust SDK Guide](https://docs.arbitrum.io/stylus/rust-sdk-guide) and the [Crate Docs](https://docs.rs/crate/stylus-sdk).

 #### Compilation